Mlevngr/Mlevngr.github.io/_pages/about.md

 ## 2023.02 - 2023.04, Inference acceleration of deep neural network based on TCU accelerator
 - Train [a multilayer perceptron for handwritten digit classification(MNIST)](https://github.com/BoChen-Ye/MNIST-handwritten-digit-classification) using the PyTorch framework.
 - Optimize a VGG5 for image classification using various quantization and pruning techniques.
 Explore the impact of these techniques on both accuracy and compute cost.
-- Use open source [Tensil AI](https://www.tensil.ai/) for generating tensor computing units, compiling and running ML models on it.
-Accelerating matrix-multiplication for machine learning, using systolic array architecture.
+- Use open source [Tensil AI](https://www.tensil.ai/) for generating tensor computing units(TCU), compiling and accelerating ResNet20 by systolic array on PYNQ .

 ## 2023.02 - 2023.03, [Five-stage pipelined RISC-V processor with full hazard handling](https://github.com/BoChen-Ye/RISC-V-five-stage-CPU)
 - I have implemented a RISC-V five-stage pipeline processor with full hazard handling.
 The RTL level design using Verilog and simulated in Modelsim for simulation.